-Learning about shutter speed, aperture priority, spot metering, dynamic range, and all the other photography terms can be a little overwhelming… but don’t worry!
+Learning about shutter speed, aperture priority, spot metering, dynamic range, and all the other photography terms can be a little overwhelming, especially for those just starting out… but don’t worry!

 We’ve kept it simple for you here by including only the essential 25 photographer terms that are applicable to anyone with a camera.

 We want to make learning to take a better photo as enjoyable as possible ;-)